puzzlepaint/freeage/Readme.md

 * Enabling games with more than 8 players in total, for example 5 vs 5 matches.
 * Allowing to re-connect to multiplayer matches after a connection drop.

+The game has been tested on Windows and Linux.
 To play FreeAge, you must own an officially purchased copy of Age of Empires 2:
 Definitive Edition, since FreeAge uses the original game assets.